Adaptive Pricing

 Learn how to use Adaptive Pricing to allow customers to pay in their local currency.

+Adaptive Pricing lets your customers pay in their local currency in more than 150 countries.
 With Adaptive Pricing, Stripe automatically calculates the localized price and handles all currency conversion.
 The presentment currency is inferred from the buyer’s public IP address.
-Enabling Adaptive Pricing can increase conversion rates from global buyers, and businesses have had on average a 17% increase in international revenue.
+Enabling Adaptive Pricing can increase conversion rates from global buyers and increase international revenue.

 Use Adaptive Pricing to: